Academic Regulations and Procedures

 Withdrawals and General Counseling

-The staffs of ACE cannot excuse absences; but it does provide absentee notification to instructors for any student encountering an emergency that requires an absence of 3 or more days.
+The staffs of ACE cannot excuse absences; but it does provide absentee notification to instructors for any student encountering an emergency that requires an absence of three (3) or more days.
 Students wishing to discontinue studies at the University will start the withdrawal process at ACE with counselors who are understanding and will help students through the withdrawal process while ensuring that all possible options are considered for remaining at VSU.

 For services, please contact: